Vz0n/NekoFetcher/README.md

 ## Compatibility and support

-This plugin has only been tested and guaranteed to work on the Paper server software (latest Minecraft version), there's no guarantee or security that it will work on older Minecraft versions or different software.
+This plugin has only been tested and guaranteed to work on the Paper server software (latest Minecraft version, at this date is 1.21.1), there's no guarantee or security that it will work on older Minecraft versions or different software.

 ## Compiling and installing

 Firstly, make sure that you have Git and Java (JDK) installed.

 Clone this repo using `git clone https://github.com/Vz0n/NekoFetcher`, then open a console on the source directory and run `./gradlew build` (Linux) or `.\gradlew.bat build` (Windows).
-Next drop the compiled jar (`build/libs/NekoFetcher-all.jar`) in your server `plugins` folder and restart.
+Next put the compiled jar located in `build/libs/NekoFetcher-all.jar` on your server `plugins` folder and restart.

 You should have the plugin working now.
 Bugs can be reported on the issues section.